Package 'archeofrag'

 layer.attr

 Character.
-The name of the vertices attribute giving the layer of each fragment.
+The name of the vertices attribute giving the spatial unit of each fragment (e.g. layer).

 Details

-This function is a convenient function to obtain general information about a fragmentation graph.
+This function is a convenient function to get general information about a fragmentation graph.
 It is particularly useful for setting the parameters of the frag.simul.process function.
-It returns the number of components, vertices, and edges, the balance (proportion of fragments in the smaller layer), components balance (proportion of components in the poorest layer), an estimation of the disturbance, the aggregation factor, and whether the graph is planar or not.
+It returns:

 Value